 - A confirmation window should appear, click Reset Firefox

-- It should restart when its done, and show saved information at the end, Click Finish.
+- It should restart when it’s done, and show saved information at the end, click Finish.
 You have reset your Firefox browser.

 Start Firefox in Safe Mode

 If Resetting did not solve the problem then you might need to run it in Safe Mode.
 In safe mode, firefox disables extensions, hardware acceleration, and themes.
-If it runs fine with these turned-off, then one of these must have been the problem.
+If it runs fine with this turned-off, then one of these must have been the problem.